The Business Forum

 Our goal has always been to provide an independent and trusted source of information that might help the business community better contribute to the success of the Pacific States of America as a region.
 We believe we are well on the way to achieving that goal, and we hope we shall eventually get to the position where every senior decision maker in the region will be willing to trust us enough to join the program.

 Round-Table LuncheonsThe basic idea behind The Business Forum is very simple.
-Educating oneself about something new, is a matter of learning where quite often the student is not only alone, but without mentors and unadvised by unbiased or experienced counsel.
+Educating oneself about something new, is a matter of learning where quite often the student is not only alone, but without mentors and unadvised by unbiased or experienced mentors.
 Most new information is peddled (honestly and dishonestly) by very biased or inexperienced sources, i.e. salespeople as the driving force to convince the potential buyer; or reporters who gain their insight from the same promoters, or literature and advertisements produced by those same promoters.
-We believe this paradox has often slowed new ideas and their introduction into the market place or has forced the buyer to gamble on their own inexperienced hunches - until The Business Forum was formed!
+We believe this paradox has often slowed new ideas and their introduction into the market place or has forced the buyer to gamble on their own inexperienced hunches - until The Business Forum was formed and the equation was changed!

-That The Business Forum is much more civilized, welcome and palatable, than just about any other introduction to the new and important, has proved to be a fact and we have seen it demonstrated many times over since The Business Forum was first founded.
-Today the very fact that an individual, or an organization, is willing to sponsor a business forum is almost a guarantee of their complete belief in the product, idea or service they offer and their willingness to have it's authenticity and value subjected to intelligent discussion by their potential clients.
+That The Business Forum is more civilized, welcome and palatable, than just about any other introduction to new and important products and services, has proved to be a fact and we have seen it demonstrated many times since The Business Forum was first founded.
+Today the very fact that an individual, or an organization, is willing to sponsor a business forum is almost a guarantee of their complete belief in the product, idea or service they are offering and their willingness to have it's authenticity and value subjected to intelligent discussion by their potential clients.
 It does not take the intellect of a genius to realize you would be a fool to spend tens or hundreds of thousands of dollars of your organizations money on something the promoter of which would not allow to be discussed openly by your peers and advisors.

 Any group of executives could probably do exactly what we have done, provided they were willing to lose money and a great deal of their time in doing so.
 Easy, right?
-Then all you would have to do is go out and convince a few world class organizations and several governments to agree to pay you, so that their best people could endure one and a half hours intense interrogation by a group of expert decision makers, in organizations that were their potential clients.
+Then all you would have to do is go out and convince a few world class organizations and several governments to agree to pay you, so that their best people could endure one and a half hours of intense interrogation by a group of expert decision makers, in organizations that were their potential clients.
 They would have to do this knowing that you offer no guarantee they would benefit from doing so.
 They would also be expected to pay for the lunch and other costs associated with the meeting, for a group of people who had not even agreed to accept their calls afterwards.
 Not difficult, right?
 Your third task would be to get senior decision makers to agree to come to your forums and take time out of their busy schedules, trusting that you would be right in assuring them that they would benefit from doing so.
-After they had enjoyed the first forum, you would then have to hope they would see the reason to support you with membership fees thereafter.
-If they chose not to do so, you would go bankrupt before you had been in business for three months.
-No problems, right?
+Easy, right?

-In other words, a seemingly innocent idea grew to the point where we have yet to find an idea, service or product it can not be applied to for the benefit of all - and the testimonials, like these listed below, keep on rolling in.
+In other words, a seemingly innocent idea has grown over three decades to the point where we have yet to find an idea, service, program or product it can not be applied to for the benefit of all - and the testimonials, like these listed below, just keep on rolling in.

 I commend The Business Forum for once again providing this important opportunity for the exchange of ideas and information.